Here’s my guide to visiting the Pantheon in Rome Italy, with must know tips for visiting.

 There are also the tombs of two Italian Kings, Vittorio Emanuele II and Umberto I (Vittorio’s son).
 Vittorio’s tomb is marked by an eagle.

-It’s just to the left of the main altar and is adorned with one of his student’s sculptures, Madonna del Sasso.
+Raphael’s tomb is just to the left of the main altar.
+It’s adorned with one of his student’s sculptures, Madonna del Sasso.
 His bronze bust is in a niche above his grave to the left.

 The tomb to the right is Raphael’s fiance, Maria Antonietta di Bibbiena, whom he likely never intended to marry.